MHosseinHashemi/Face-Recognition-System/README.md

 This project focuses primarily on the **face recognition** aspect, aiming to accurately identify individuals based on their facial features.

 #### To Do
-- Depth analysis (Prevent detecting faces from pics and etc)
+- Depth analysis
-- Perspective analysis (Prevent detecting faces from pics and etc)
+- Perspective analysis
-- Facial Expression analysis (To prevent forced unlock situations)
+- Facial Expression analysis